 - Arrangements were in place to safeguard adults and children from abuse that reflected relevant legislation and local requirements and policies were accessible to all staff.
 The policies clearly outlined who to contact for further guidance if staff had concerns about a patient's welfare.
-The practice had appointed a dedicated GP as the lead in safeguarding vulnerable adults and children (who also provided a leading role in safeguarding within the wider CCG.
-This GP had been trained to level 3 safeguarding vulnerable adults and children.
-Staff demonstrated they understood their responsibilities and all had received training relevant to their role.
+The practice had appointed a dedicated GP as the lead in safeguarding vulnerable adults and children.
+Staff demonstrated they understood their responsibilities.
+They told us that they had been provided with safeguarding training.
+However staff training records in respect of this did not always reflect when this had last been provided.
 We looked at examples where clinicians at the practice raised safeguarding alerts with the appropriate authorities. - A notice was displayed in the waiting room and consulting rooms, advising patients that staff would act as chaperones, if required.
-All staff who acted as chaperones were trained for the role and had received a disclosure and barring check (DBS).
+All clinical staff who acted as chaperones were had undergone a disclosure and barring check (DBS).
+We noted that non-clinical staff had been provided with chaperone training and two had undergone DBS checks.
+We were informed that the clinical staff and two non-clinical staff who had DBS checks were the only staff currently providing a chaperone service.
 (DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable).